Ensono/stacks-java-core-api/README.md

 > You will need to
 >
 >-  Update them manually
->-  Re-create the relevant `import` statements to use the new-made module instead.
+>-  Re-create the relevant `import` statements to use the new-made module instead
 >-  If you plan to use this with Amido Stacks, include your namespace in the `@ComponentScan` annotation of the `Application` class.

-### Building the module locally
+### Building the module locally from this repository

 To build the module locally: